travel germany

 History of Goslar

-The town sits on the northeast edge of the Harz mountains.
+The town of Goslar sits on the northeast edge of the Harz mountains.
 For hundreds of years it was a prosperous mining town and wealth poured in from the silver mine of Rammelsberg just on the outskirts.

 Street after street of beautifully-carved, half-timbered houses are the result.
 In fact, this town has the largest number of old houses in Germany, 1800 of them!